 Today’s supply chains are truly global.
 Effective supply chain management is crucial and solves many of the problems encountered by businesses today.
 Supply chain professionals are sought after in a wide variety of industries, with new and growing opportunities in biotech, cyber-security – even aid logistics.

-Whether you’re a recent graduate with an interest in how goods move around the globe, or a manager who would like to broaden your understanding of the global supply chain, the Smith MSB in SCM will help you develop strong managerial skills and make connections with supply chain executives from a cross-section of industries.
+Whether you’re a recent graduate with an interest in how goods move around the globe, or a manager who would like to broaden your understanding of the global supply chain, the Smith Master of Science in Supply Chain Management will help you develop strong managerial skills and make connections with supply chain executives from a cross-section of industries.
 You’ll be prepared to lead innovation that drives business growth, promotes efficiency and helps sustain the planet - and gain the relevant, real-world experience most sought after by recruiters.